-- 10. (1) The meetings of the Commission must be held at the times and places determined by the Commission: Provided that the chief executive officer must, in the absence of the Chairperson, convene the first meeting of the Commission. - (2) If the Chairperson is absent from a meeting of the Commission, the Deputy Chairperson acts as chairperson, and if both the Chairperson and Deputy Chairperson are absent from a meeting of the Commission, the commissioners present must elect one from among their number to preside at that meeting. - (3) The quorum for any meeting of the Commission is a majority of the total number of commissioners. - (4) The decision of the majority of the commissioners present at a meeting thereof is the decision of the Commission and in the event of an equality of votes concerning any matter, the commissioner presiding has a casting vote in addition to his or her deliberative vote. - (5) The Commission must- - (a) determine its own procedure: Provided that due regard must be given to the 20 principles of transparency, openness and public participation; and - (b) cause minutes to be kept of its proceedings. - (6) The Commission may from time to time by notice in the Gazette make known the particulars of the procedure which it has determined in terms of subsection (5)(a).
+- 10. (1) The meetings of the Commission must be held at the times and places determined by the Commission. - (2) If the Chairperson is absent from a meeting of the Commission, the Deputy Chairperson acts as chairperson, and if both the Chairperson and Deputy Chairperson are absent from a meeting of the Commission, the members present must elect one from 10 among their number to preside at that meeting.

+- (3) The quorum for any meeting of the Commission is a majority of the total number of members. - (4) The decision of the majority of the members present at a meeting thereof is the decision of the Commission and in the event of an equality of votes concerning any matter, the member presiding has a casting vote in addition to his or her deliberative

+(5) The Commission must-

+(a) determine its own procedure: Provided that due regard must be given to the principles of transparency, openness and public participation; and

+(b) cause minutes to be kept of its proceedings.

+(6) The Commission may from time to time by notice in the Gazette make known the particulars of the procedure which it has determined in terms of subsection (5)(a).